DeepikaPabbisetti/CertVault/tt.md

   - **Example response**:
     ```json
 {
-    	“error_message”: “Requested operation has not been processed.”
+    	"error_message": "Requested operation has not been processed."
     }
     ```
 - **Code**: 403 FORBIDDEN
   - **Response**:
     ```json
 {
-    	“error_message”: “User is not authorized.”
+    	"error_message": "User is not authorized."
     }
     ```